Photo by Claire Burke

 Michelle is a graduate of the University of Pittsburgh’s MFA program and of the University of California Riverside’s Undergraduate Creative Writing program, where they were awarded the William Henry Willis Poetry Award, Birk Hinderaker Poetry Award, and Chancellor's Award for Undergraduate Excellence and Creative Work for her writing and arts activism.
 In 2016, her poetry was featured through the Public Poetry Project for the Pennsylvania Center for the Book.

-Michelle has 8+ years of experience in nonprofit development, grassroot fundraising, event coordination, and communications.
-They previously worked for RYSE—a Black and Brown youth-led empowerment center rooted in healing, organizing, and justice—and for API Legal Outreach, a nonprofit providing free legal services for immigrant communities.
-Michelle has also served as an Editor for literary journals Twelfth House Journal, Mosaic Art & Literary Journal (Editor-in-Chief), Hot Metal Bridge, and B.E.
+Michelle has nearly a decade of experience in nonprofit development, grassroot fundraising, event coordination, community art program design, and communications.
+They have worked for RYSE—a Black and Brown youth-led empowerment center rooted in healing, organizing, and justice—and for API Legal Outreach, a nonprofit providing free legal services for immigrant communities.
+Michelle has also served as leading editors for literary journals Twelfth House Journal, Mosaic, Hot Metal Bridge, and B.E.
 Quarterly.
-They are the Artist Growth Program Director at ARTogether, a nonprofit serving immigrant and refugee communities in the Bay Area.